pjworrall/bulut/README.md

 * Pay for use of a notes
 * Report on payments for published notes
 * Integrate with MusicBrainz

+### UX Features

+* UI lists tracks
+* Swipe right and left for play and stop respectively
+* When playing right adds note
+* Swipe up and down for forward and back a track
+* Provide wheel to wipe left and right to speed up and slow down track
+* Same controls UX on any track does the same on that track simultaneously (ie play tacks together)
+* Notes created with two tracks loaded assumes data relationship automatically

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.